Monotype Imaging: Consolidation, reorganization, and expansion

 In 2003, the company launched Fontwise, the first software to audit desktops for licensed and unlicensed (not necessarily illegal) fonts.

 On 2 October 2006, the company acquired Linotype GmbH, a subsidiary of Heidelberger Druckmaschinen.

 On 18 September 2006, the company acquired China Type Design Limited, a typeface design and production company based in Hong Kong.
 CTDL was responsible for developing Microsoft JhengHei, the default traditional Chinese interface font for Windows Vista.
 The deal also secured an exclusive relationship with Creative Calligraphy Center (CCC), a font production company in Zhuhai, China, with 30 production specialists.

 On 11 December 2009, the company acquired Planetweb, a developer specialized in applications and development tools for embedded devices.

 On 8 December 2010, the company acquired Ascender Corporation, a provider of fonts and font technologies used in computers, mobile devices, consumer electronics and software products.

 In March 2012, the company acquired Bitstream Inc., a digital font retailer.
 The deal also gave Monotype ownership of the MyFonts font sale website used by many independent designers and its WhatTheFont recognition service.

 On 15 July 2014, the company acquired FontShop, the last large independent digital font retailer.

 In October 2019 Monotype changed ownership to HGGC, a private equity firm.
 A few months later, on January 27, 2020, the company added FontSmith, an independent London foundry, to its font catalog.

 On May 18, 2020, Monotype made another major expansion by purchasing URW Type Foundry from Global Graphics plc.
 In late 2021 it continued its expansion by acquiring iconic New York company Hoefler & Co. (created by Jonathan Hoefler in 1989), thus increasing its library with well-known fonts such as Gotham, Knockout, Mercury, Sentinel, Chronicle, Decimal, and Archer.

+On 19 July 2023, Monotype acquired Japanese type foundry Fontworks.

+On 4 May 2023, Monotype Corporation acquired 39 typefaces from the Font Bureau library, but not the company.

+In 2024, Monotype acquired the rights to typefaces from US type foundry Sharp Type, but not the company.